-To invoke the proxy service automatically without having to manually define it each time (Internet Explorer only; for non-IE browsers, you must maintain proxy settings manually):
+To invoke the proxy service automatically without having to manually define it each time (Chrome and Internet Explorer only; for other browsers, you must maintain proxy settings manually):

-- 1. Select Preferences from the Debugger Client File menu to display the Preferences dialog box. - 5.
+- Select Preferences from the Debugger Client File menu to display the Preferences dialog box. - 2.
 In the IE Options area, select the proxy option of IE Mode.